Addiction education pathways tool

 Endorsement

-Addiction Peer Support Workers may apply for endorsement from dapaanz (the professional association for people working in addiction treatment).
-In order to qualify you must be under the supervision of a dapaanz accredited supervisor.
+Addiction Peer Support Workers may apply for endorsement from dapaanz (the professional association for people working in addiction treatment), which may be preferred or required by employers.
+In order to qualify you must be supervised by a dapaanz accredited supervisor.

 The training and education providers listed below offer appropriate courses related to peer support.